esovetkin/jbs/README.md

 # The `analyse` sections define patterns to search for
 # and how they should be presented in the result table.
 analyse step {
-        # Define which pattern is searched for in which file.
+        # Define which pattern to search for and which file to read.
-        # %d, %f, %w are shortcuts for common capture patterns
+        # %d, %f, and %w are shortcuts for common capture patterns.
         number = "Number: %d" in "ex_ofile"
         letter = "Letter: %w" in "ex_ofile"